 The ten-story, 300-room Holiday Inn – North Randall 3 opened in October 1972 4 as phase one of the five-phase development of Randall Park Mall by the DeBartolo Corporation.
-2 All five stages for Randall Park Mall was projected to cost $235 million and sprawl over 160 acres.
+2 All five stages for Randall Park Mall were projected to cost $235 million and sprawl over 160 acres.
 3

 The Holiday Inn – North Randall became a Days Inn in 1988 and then a Days Hotel before closing in 1991.
 In 1998, the village of Randall Park purchased the vacant Holiday Inn with plans to transform it into a new Village Hall.
 1

 The abandoned hotel was sold to an affiliate of Industrial Commercial Properties Corp. of Solon and Industrial Realty Group of California on October 6, 2016.
 5 The pair plan to raze the building and sell sites on the five-acre parcel to food-related and other retailers.